ridzuan5757/k8s/docs/1_concepts/api_access_control/rbac_authorization.md

 > restart via auto-reconciliation.
 To avoid that overwriting, either do not
 > manually edit the role or disable auto-reconciliation.

+### k8s RBAC API discovery roles

 Default ClusterRole: `system:basic-user`
 Default ClusterRoleBinding: `system:authenticated` group
 - Allows a user read-only access to basic information about themselves.
 Prior to version v1.14, this role was also bound to `system:unauthenticated` by default.

+Default ClusterRole: `system:discovery`
+Default ClusterRoleBinding: `system:authenticated` group Allow read-only access API discovery endpoints needed to discover and negotiate an API level.
+Prior to v1.14, this role was also bound to `system:unauthenticated` by default.

+Default ClusterRole: `system:public-info-viewer`
+Default ClusterRoleBinding: `system:authenticated` and `system:unauthenticated`
+group.
+Allow read-only access to non-sensitive information about the cluster.